6 Steps to Reinvigorate Language Learning

 Call it the reinvigoration of traditional world language programs.
 It would reenergize the way we support world language teachers while simultaneously engaging the 21st century student.

 - Professional Development.
 All educators take professional development courses, but the opportunities for world language teachers to engage in PD specific to their needs is slim to none.
-VIF PD is flexible, time efficient and targeted to enhance the skills and teaching of world languages.
+Participate PD is flexible, time efficient and targeted to enhance the skills and teaching of world languages.

 - Ready-To-Use Curriculum.
 All educators should have access to ready-to-use curriculum.
 We need to provide world language teachers with quality, contemporary resources that allow kids a learning experience that students who study abroad, for example, have access too.
 Authentic, age-appropriate resources should be the standard that all world language teachers are accustomed to.